jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01b.md

 {{< me date="July 5, 2021" >}}
-Harmonized with the Invisible Hand as Pantrynomics
+Harmonized with the Invisible Hand as Superphysics
 {{< /me >}}